McGuireWoods’ George Keith Martin Receives VCIC Humanitarian Award

 Leadership Program

-Continuing its commitment to attorney development, 17 associates attended McGuireWoods’ 2023 Diverse Associates Leadership Program (DALP), held Oct.
-19-20, 2023, at the Salamander Washington, D.C.
-DALP equips top-performing associates of color and LGBTQ+ associates with the tools and leadership skills essential to practice development and advancement into the partnership ranks of the firm.
+Continuing the firm’s commitment to attorney development, 15 associates attended McGuireWoods’ 2024 Diverse Associates Leadership Program (DALP), held July 22-23, 2024, at the firm’s Washington, D.C., office.
+DALP equips top-performing associates of color and LGBTQ+ associates with the tools and leadership skills deemed essential to practice development and advancement into the partnership ranks of the firm.

-Firm Chairman Jon Harmon participated in a Q&A with the associates.
-Second-day programming opened with remarks from Managing Partner Tracy Walker, who led an interactive presentation on the principles of leadership.
-Afterward, consultant Andi Groomes continued a discussion on emotional intelligence.
+Firm Chairman Jon Harmon addressed the participants between the two afternoon programs, “Building Deep Internal Relationships” and “Elevating Levels of Emotional Intelligence: Making Informed Decisions.”
+Second-day programming opened with remarks from Managing Partner J. Tracy Walker IV, who led an interactive presentation on the principles of leadership.

 FIRM ACHIEVES MANSFIELD